Skip to main content

 Layer Export Restrictions

-While you can download most layer data, exports are restricted under a few conditions.
-When a layer is subject to one of these conditions, options in the Download Layer menu will be disabled.
-Source data restrictions may apply to parcel data, as described further in this article.
-Exports are also subject to a layer size limit of 500,000 rows, which you can work within by creating smaller filtered layers as selections of large layers.
+While you can download most layer data, exports are subject to a layer size limit of 500,000 rows, which you can work within by creating smaller filtered layers as selections of large layers.

 Parcel Data Restrictions

-There are a small number of counties (CoreLogic "Tier 4" counties) for which exports of the Parcel Reference Data layer, and older Base Canvas, and scenario layers are completely disabled due to restrictions on the source data.
-If you'd like to verify whether your project area is affected, please contact Analyst support.
+In addition, there are a small number of counties for which exports of the Parcel Reference Data layer, and older Base Canvas, and scenario layers are completely disabled.
+This applies to older projects only.
+If you'd like to verify whether your older projects are affected, please contact Analyst support.

-For guidance on exporting the Parcel Reference Data files and joining parcel data attributes to parcel geometries, see Export Parcel Reference Data.
+For guidance on exporting the Parcel Reference Data files in older projects and joining parcel data attributes to parcel geometries, see Export Parcel Reference Data.

 Layer Size Limit